Campus Construction Report

 Hulbert Event Space

-The former Hulbert Dining Facility is being repurposed as a general-use 5300+ square-foot Events Space.
-This will be a wonderful location, with huge windows to the south and west, 25-foot overhead ceilings, and new presentation/audio-visual systems.
+The former Hulbert Dining Facility has been repurposed as a general-use 5300+ square-foot Events Space.
+This is a wonderful location, with huge windows to the south and west, 25-foot overhead ceilings, and new presentation/audio-visual systems.

 Hulbert Residence Rehabs

-Also in Hulbert Hall we have been making significant improvements to corridors, bathrooms, Accessibility, group-spaces and other features.
+Also in Hulbert Hall we have made significant improvements to corridors, bathrooms, Accessibility, group-spaces and other features in the B and C wings.
+The A wing is still underway and will be completed this academic year, to reopen in fall of 2024.

 Accessibility - Site Improvements